Safely — If Spookily — Costuming Your Dog for Halloween

 Consider costumes carefully for safety reasons

 - Make sure your pet’s costume fits properly and is comfortable.
 Like us, dogs don’t enjoy wearing clothing that’s too tight or too loose.
-A costume should allow your pup to move naturally, breathe normally and open his mouth.
-Too-loose costumes may trip your dog, get caught on furniture or in closing doors, or allow him to get it off.
+A costume should allow your pup to move naturally, breathe normally and open his or her mouth.
+Too-loose costumes may trip your dog, get caught on furniture or in closing doors, or allow them to get it off.

 - Avoid loose fabric pieces and small dangling embellishments like bells as part of the costume.
 These can be annoying, and your dog may be tempted to chew off and possibly swallow such things, which may cause an upset stomach or an obstruction.